Applications are now being accepted for the third year of the saveONenergy ABORIGINAL CONSERVATION PROGRAM.

 First Nations Engineering Services Ltd. (FNESL) has been selected as the program manager for the ABORIGINAL CONSERVATION PROGRAM.
 FNESL will work with its subcontractor, The Abor Group Ltd., to deliver the program.
 The Abor Group Ltd. is also an Aboriginal-owned and operated company, specializing in energy assessments and conservation program implementation.

-The Ontario Power Authority and the province remain firmly committed to the ABORIGINAL CONSERVATION PROGRAM and to developing options to support Aboriginal participation in renewable energy, transmission and other conservation opportunities.
+The Independent Electricity System Operator and the province remain firmly committed to the ABORIGINAL CONSERVATION PROGRAM and to developing options to support Aboriginal participation in renewable energy, transmission and other conservation opportunities.

 Download the ACP Program brochure (147 KB pdf )